Updated April 24, 2026

 Licensing & Certification

 No interstate compact exists for medical laboratory technicians.
-You will need separate licenses in each state where you practice if that state requires state-level licensing beyond national certification.
+You will need separate certification if you move to states that require licensure like California or New York.

 Compensation